nohous/stm32f0-freertos-template/README.md

 ## What to Be Careful About

 Notes:
-- When using SysTick_Config() CMSIS function, SysTick clock is apparently by taken from SYSCLK, not from /8 divider https://developer.arm.com/documentation/dui0497/a/cortex-m0-peripherals/optional-system-timer--systick/systick-control-and-status-register?lang=en
+- When using SysTick_Config() CMSIS function, SysTick clock is apparently taken from SYSCLK, not from /8 divider https://developer.arm.com/documentation/dui0497/a/cortex-m0-peripherals/optional-system-timer--systick/systick-control-and-status-register?lang=en
 - FreeRTOS tick handler (and system service entry etc.) is installed by macro-overriding in FreeRTOSConfig.h (#define xPortSysTickHandler SysTick_Handler) by default, of course this can be extended via custom ISR
 - Be careful about proper clock init sequence.
 Setting clock source doesn't mean it's set at the next instruction; typically one has to wait for clock source status; otherwise you end up with system that will not boot predictably
 - Don't forget to enable clock for peripherals